North Carolina Tar Heels

-The North Carolina Tar Heels are the intercollegiate athletic teams that represent the University of North Carolina at Chapel Hill.
+The North Carolina Tar Heels (also Carolina Tar Heels) are the intercollegiate athletic teams that represent the University of North Carolina at Chapel Hill.
 The name Tar Heel is a nickname used to refer to individuals from the state of North Carolina, the Tar Heel State.
 The campus at Chapel Hill is referred to as the University of North Carolina for the purposes of the National Collegiate Athletic Association.
-The University of North Carolina at Chapel Hill was chartered in 1789, and in 1795 it became the first state-supported university in the United States.
 Since the school fostered the oldest collegiate team in the Carolinas, the school took on the nickname Carolina, especially in athletics.
 The Tar Heels are also referred to as UNC or The Heels.

 The mascot of the Tar Heels is Rameses, a Dorset Ram.
 It is represented as either a live Dorset sheep with its horns painted Carolina Blue, or as a costumed character performed by a volunteer from the student body, usually an undergraduate student associated with the cheerleading team.

-Carolina has won 47 NCAA Division I team national championships in seven different sports, eighth all-time, and 52 individual national championships.
+Carolina has won 52 NCAA Division I team national championships in eight different sports, seventh all-time, and 52 individual national championships.